mikiya09/ComSci/data_structure/data_structure.md

 ### Abstract Data Type (ADT)
 ```
++ we are talking about "nouns", not "verb"

 Data
 • representation of information
   in a manner suitable for communication or analysis by humans or machines